dsilva1994/MarketPromo-Insights-A-B-Testing-Sales-Impact/README.md

 ### Steps:
 - Download the dataset (data.csv).
-- Open the Jupyter Notebook (notebook.ipynb) and run each cell to perform the analysis.
+- Open the Jupyter Notebook and run each cell to perform the analysis.
 - Review the results and interpretations for statistical significance and marketing insights.